VeldEnDuin/VeldEnDuin.github.io/_posts/en/2020-07-18-theguardian.md

 ---
-title: BEZOEK VAN THE GUARDIAN
+title: VISIT OF THE GUARDIAN
 layout: post
-description: lovende woorden voor Bredene en Veld & Duin
+description: words of praise for Bredene and Veld & Duin
 permalink: /en/2020-07-18-theguardian.html

 images: